IMPORTANT NOTICE TO PATIENTS:

-We are actively monitoring global developments related to the Corona Virus (COVID-19), our priority at IVF Florida remains the health and safety of our patients and staff, as well as providing you with a positive experience.
+As COVID-19 and its impact continue to evolve, IVF FLORIDA remains focused on the health and safety of our patients and staff.
 To comply with guidance from CDC, WHO, and local public health authorities, we are enhancing our screening policies.
-These safety precautions will be reviewed by our medical advisory board daily.
-These policies are designed to protect both patients and staff and encourage social distancing policies.
-As of now (April 30th):
+These safety measures will be reviewed by our medical advisory board daily.
+Information is subject to change based on developing conditions.

 - All patients must wear a face covering when entering the office.